alicolville/Weight-Tracker/readme.txt

 == Upgrade Notice ==

-8.0 - A HUGE re-write of the core plugin, improved code and better performance!
-Also support for plotting numeric custom fields on charts!
+8.1 - A new and improved export tool that handles large data sets!

 == Changelog ==